dalzilio/dcsolver/README.md

 Constraints Incrementally](https://doi.org/10.1007/PL00009261).
 Algorithmica 23,
 261–275 (1999).

 One main difference if our support for both strict and weak inequalities.
-Also,  Supporting strict constraints (meaning answering if the system is SAT for rational/real values) is more difficult.
+Also, supporting strict constraints (meaning answering if the system is SAT for rational/real values) is more difficult.
 Some solution is given in:

 * Armando, A., Castellini, C., Giunchiglia, E., Maratea, M. (2005).
 [A SAT-Based